PROFIT MARGIN: [FAIL]

 ACCOUNT RECEIVABLE TO SALES: [PASS]

-LSCC's trailing twelve-month Debt/Equity ratio (0.00%) is at a great level according to this methodology because the superior companies that you are looking for don't need to borrow money in order to grow.
+LSCC's trailing twelve-month Debt/Equity ratio (87.00%) is too high, according to this methodology.
+You can find other more superior companies that do not have to borrow money in order to grow.

 "THE FOOL RATIO" (P/E TO GROWTH): [FAIL]